kizniche/Mycodo/README.md

     * Separate: generate a graph of the temperature, humidity, and dew point of each sensor
     * Define graph image width (custom graph only)
   * Acquire still image or stream live video using the Raspberry Pi camera module
+    * Set relay (light) to be burned on while camera is capturing
   * View authorization, daemon, sensor, and relay logs
   * Easy configuration changes through the web interface
     * Edit all variables related to each sensor and relay (names, pins, durations, etc.)